February 28th

 Commentary:

-This is a very interesting scenario; a miser is the 'giver' of the best order?!
-A miser is someone who hoards money and wealth, not sharing it with anyone or even using it for his own needs.
-How can he be called the 'greatest philanthropist ever?'
+This is a very interesting scenario!
+The poet says a miser is the 'giver' of the best order!
+A miser is someone who hoards money and wealth, not sharing it with anyone or even using it for his own purposes.
+How can he be called the 'greatest philanthropist ever'?!

-But the real issue is that the miser is doing no good, knowingly and willingly.
+However, the real problem is that the miser is doing no good, knowingly or willingly.
 His wealth will fall into someone else's hands and therefore he cannot control how his wealth will be utilized.
-Instead, isn't it better to do good with one's own hands than be miserly?
-That would aid in the betterment of those around and certainly in the betterment of oneself too.
+Instead, isn't it better to do good with one's own hands than be miserly?!
+This will aid in the betterment of those around him and certainly in the betterment of himself as well.

 pada vigrahaH: